Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/02_Licensing-and-Copyright-of-Educational-Materials.md

 - A key part of this is making a case for reusing existing materials and by extension why we should make our own developed materials open.
 When reusing any material, the content license needs to be checked.
 The instructor can explain strategies on what can be done if using the material is not permissible (for instance, only cite the material or ask for permission for the material from the owner).
 - The instructor can also point to different sources where there is more information on copyright (Resource 6).
 - The instructor can let the learners know that one can combine resources with different licenses.
 However, the trainer should let learners know that this is a complex part of licensing and one should exercise care when doing so.
-If the trainer wants to go into further detail, the concept of remixing licenses (Resource 4, 8) can be introduced.
+If the trainer wants to go into further detail, the concept of remixing licenses (Resources 4, 8) can be introduced.